-We are a biopharmaceutical company focused on harnessing the body's natural regulation of protein levels to develop novel therapeutic candidates to target and destroy disease-causing proteins for the treatment of cancer and other diseases.
+We are a clinical-stage biopharmaceutical company focused on harnessing the body's natural regulation of protein levels to develop novel therapeutic candidates to target and destroy disease-causing proteins for the treatment of cancer and other diseases.
 We leverage our proprietary technology platform, TORPEDO (Target ORiented ProtEin Degrader Optimizer), to synthesize a new class of small molecule medicines that are designed to selectively and efficiently destroy disease-causing proteins, including targets previously considered to be undruggable.
 Less than 15% of proteins are considered druggable with traditional small molecule inhibitors because of limitations that include lack of accessible active binding sites.
 By contrast, targeted protein degradation fundamentally enables access to a high proportion of the potential target proteins that are currently considered undruggable.
 Our degraders are designed with a focus on catalytic efficiency to optimize the overall degradation process.
 We believe this enhanced catalytic activity offers many potential advantages over existing therapeutic modalities, including improved potency, faster response, higher selectivity and avoidance of known toxicities.
 We are using our TORPEDO platform to build a robust pipeline of oral protein degradation drug candidates, with our lead product candidates focused on oncology indications.
 Our most advanced product candidate, CFT7455, is an orally bioavailable degrader of a protein target called IKZF1/3, for multiple myeloma, or MM, and non-Hodgkin lymphomas, or NHLs, including peripheral T-cell lymphoma, or PTCL, and mantle cell lymphoma, or MCL.
-We submitted an investigational new drug application, or IND, for this product candidate to the U.S. Food and Drug Administration, or the FDA, in December 2020 and received clearance from the FDA in January 2021.
-We expect to begin a first-in-human Phase 1/2 clinical trial for this product candidate in the first half of 2021.
+We initiated a first-in-human Phase 1/2 clinical trial for this product candidate in June of 2021.
 We believe CFT7455 has the potential to eventually replace therapies in the class of molecules known as IMiDs as the standard of care in multiple indications, including MM.
 IMiD therapies were estimated to have worldwide sales of approximately \$15 billion in 2020 for a number of indications, including MM, and MCL, as well as marginal zone lymphoma and follicular lymphoma.
-We are also developing CFT8634, an orally bioavailable degrader of a protein target called BRD9, for synovial sarcoma and SMARCB1-deleted solid tumors and we expect to submit an IND for this product candidate to the FDA in the second half of 2021 and begin a first-in-human Phase 1/2 clinical trial for this product candidate in 2022.
+We are also developing CFT8634, an orally bioavailable degrader of a protein target called BRD9, for synovial sarcoma and SMARCB1deleted solid tumors and we expect to submit an IND for this product candidate to the FDA in the second half of 2021 and begin a first-in-human Phase 1/2 clinical trial for this product candidate in 2022.
+We are also developing CFT8919, an orally bioavailable. allosteric, mutant-selective degrader of epidermal growth factor receptor, or EGFR, L858R in non-small cell lung cancer, or NSCLC, and we expect to submit an IND for this product candidate to the FDA by mid-2022 and begin a first-in-human Phase 1/2 clinical trial for this product candidate by year-end 2022.